zymono/embed/README.md

-# embed
+# Embed
-HTMl Snippet Code
+HTMl Snippet Code That
+Cam Be Used To Create
+A Reporting Section On
+Any Website